LeonardoRyuta/TapMove/README.md

 The built files will be in the `dist` directory, ready for deployment to any static hosting service.

-## Contributing

-Contributions are welcome.
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes with clear commit messages
-4. Test thoroughly on Movement testnet
-5. Submit a pull request with a detailed description

-## License

-This project is part of the Movement L1 ecosystem and is provided as-is for educational and experimental purposes.

 ## Acknowledgments

 - **Movement Labs** for the high-performance L1 blockchain